landsurveyorsunited/flex-twittersearch-widget/README.md

 ###Configure the proxy

-- Edit test.php by commenting out everything but the last two lines of code for generating the Random Key and IV.
-Run createKey.php to get your Key and IV.
+- Run createKey.php to get your Key and IV.
+OAuth PHP cookies are encrypted by best practice.
+A copy of the encryption library is available in this repo and maintained here: [https://github.com/andygup/php-cookie-encryption-lib](https://github.com/andygup/php-cookie-encryption-lib).
 - Copy the Key and IV into config.php.
 - Set the timezone in config.php.
+- Set the OAUTH_COOKIE_DOMAIN and OAUTH_CALLBACK in config.php.
+The default settings in the file show you the settings for testing locally.
 - Run test.php.
 If everything is setup properly it should run with no errors.
 - Sign into OAuth using sign_in.php
 - Run the following command in your browser.
 If it fails to return values then something isn't set up correctly: [http://your_domain_name/oauthproxy/?cmd=search&geocode=34.26847173704432%2C-118.02937514220592%2C40mi&count=40&nocache=Thu%20Apr%204%2018](http://<your domain>/oauthproxy/?cmd=search&geocode=34.26847173704432%2C-118.02937514220592%2C40mi&count=40&nocache=Thu%20Apr%204%2018)
 - Once this is configured you should be good to try and run the TwitterSearch widget inside FlexViewer.

-If you simply can't get encryption to work then you can do the following (NOT RECOMMENDED and totally unsupported) steps.
+If you simply can't get encryption to work then you can do the following (**NOT RECOMMENDED** and totally unsupported) steps.
 Most problems with encryption will stem from the Mcrypt library not being loaded.

 - index.php comment out lines 15 thru 18 as well as 68, 69 and 70.
 Uncomment line 73.
 You might also have to comment out the require_once that points to Encrypt.php.
 <code><pre>